Sloeber/arduino-eclipse-plugin/Eclipse update site/WebContent/fragments/how_to/sync_pre_ino.md

 In the section C/C++ -> file types press new
 enter *.pde and or *.ino as filename and C++Source file as type.
 After creation of a new sketch rename cpp file to pde
-Right click the .cpp file created by the new arduino sketch wizard
+Right click the .cpp file created by the new Arduino sketch wizard
 select rename
 change the .cpp to .ino or .pde
 After inclusion of a library add an include reference to the library to the ino or pde file.